 - Cerebrovascular diseases like stroke.

 Smoking increases the risk of heart and blood vessel diseases like CHD, stroke, and PAD.
 It causes blood clots and worsens the buildup of fatty deposits in arteries.
 The more you smoke, the higher the risk.
 Even secondhand exposure is harmful.
-Low-tar and nicotine cigarettes are also not safe.
-Quitting smoking completely can only lower the risk.
+Low-tar and “light” cigarettes are also not safer, despite older marketing claims.
+Quitting smoking completely is the only reliable way to lower the risk, and the heart benefits actually start within days of the last cigarette.
 (1)

 2. Chronic Obstructive Pulmonary Disease (COPD)

-This is a disease which affects one’s breathing.
+This is a disease that affects one’s breathing.
 One faces breathing difficulty.
 The health problems associated with this are chronic bronchitis and emphysema.
 The latter refers to breathlessness as the air sacs get damaged.
-In the case of chronic bronchitis, one suffers from frequent coughing accompanied by a lot of mucus.
-Smoking causes 80% of COPD diseases.
-It also slows down the lungs’ functioning, resulting in breathlessness.
+In chronic bronchitis, one experiences frequent coughing with a lot of mucus.
+Smoking causes around 80% of COPD cases.
+It also slows lung function, resulting in breathlessness.

 Smoking is the primary cause of COPD, one of the fastest-growing global health issues.
-Lifelong smokers have a 50% chance of getting COPD.
-Quitting smoking can cut the risk in half.
-It also slows down the disease’s progression.
-There are drugs like nicotine replacement, bupropion, and varenicline, which can help people to stop smoking.
+Lifelong smokers have around a 50% chance of developing COPD.
+Quitting smoking can cut the risk in half and slow the disease’s progression even after diagnosis.
+Approved options to help people stop smoking include nicotine replacement therapy (gum, patches, lozenges, inhalers, nasal spray), bupropion, and varenicline.
+Behavioral counseling, national quit lines, and quit-smoking apps also help, and combining medication with counseling roughly doubles the chances of quitting compared to going it alone.
 (2)

 3. Cancer

-The carcinogen that is present in tobacco causes cancer of the lungs, mouth, gullet, and throat.
+The carcinogens that are present in tobacco cause cancer of the lungs, mouth, gullet, and throat.
 Nearly 90% of lung cancer cases are due to smoking.
-One can develop cancer of the bladder, pancreas, kidney, and esophagus cancer.
-Females are at risk of developing cervical cancer.
+One can also develop cancer of the bladder, pancreas, kidney, liver, stomach, colon and rectum, and esophagus.
+Females are at risk of developing cervical cancer, and smokers also have a higher risk of acute myeloid leukemia.
+The CDC and WHO link smoking to at least 16 different types of cancer.

 Smoking exposes the body to harmful chemicals that lead to cancer.
-These chemicals are found in smokers’ urine and create damaging compounds called DNA adducts inside cells.
-Specific genes present in people make smokers even more vulnerable to lung cancer.
-Smoking causes DNA damage and mutations in important genes like TP53 and KRAS.
+These chemicals can be detected in smokers’ urine and create damaging compounds called DNA adducts inside cells.
+Some inherited gene variants make certain smokers even more vulnerable to lung cancer.
+Smoking causes DNA damage and mutations in genes such as TP53 and KRAS.
 This increases the risk of lung cancer.
 Smoking also affects key tumor-suppressing genes.
 Chemicals in smoke help damaged cells survive, and people are more likely to get cancer.
-Quitting smoking today for smokers is the only way to reduce this risk.
+Quitting smoking today is the only proven way to reduce this risk.
 (3)

 4. Sexual problems

 Here is yet another reason to get scared and plan to quit smoking.
-As per the new research, smoking is one of the causes of erectile dysfunction.
-The primary reason for this is the buildup of plaque in the arteries, which affects blood flow in the vessels.
+Research has long established that smoking is one of the causes of erectile dysfunction.
+The primary reason is the buildup of plaque in the arteries, which reduces blood flow to the vessels supplying the genitals.
 This causes several problems related to the circulatory system, and erectile dysfunction is one of them.
+Smoking has also been linked to reduced fertility in both men and women, lower sperm count and quality in men, and earlier menopause in women.

 5. High blood pressure

-Nicotine is the killer when you smoke.
-It is one of the primary causes of blood pressure and increases the heart rate.
-It also makes the walls of arteries hard, narrows them down, and obstructs blood flow through them.
+Nicotine is the main culprit when you smoke.
+It is one of the primary causes of raised blood pressure and a faster heart rate.
+It also makes arterial walls hard, narrows them, and obstructs blood flow through them.
 Due to its action, blood is more likely to clot, too.
 All these make the perfect platform for a stroke or a heart attack.
-Think twice before you puff another stick.
+Think twice before you light up another cigarette.

 6. Acid taste in the mouth